ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/pregnancies/concept_model.rst

     - Live and still births with maternal_ids and LBWSG exposures
     -
   * - 2.0
-    - Maternal disorders and maternal hemorrhage cause models
+    - Maternal disorders and maternal hemorrhage cause models, removal of background mortality
     - Baseline
     - None
     - * Deaths